bosskabouter/volatalk/README.md

 #### Push notifications

-Users can receive messages through the Push notification API of the browser.
-The Push subscription endpoint registered in the browsers service worker is saved not on the Push Server (as usual), but in the user's profile and send out only to accepted contacts.

 A contact trying to send a message while the user is offline, will send the message through the Push Service.

+Users can receive messages through the [Push notification API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API).
+The subscription endpoint registered in the browsers service worker is saved not on the Push Server (as usual), but in the user's profile and send out only to accepted contacts and not the push server.

 ##### Push Server